Frequency Tracking and Parameter Estimation for Robust Quantum State-Estimation: QUANTUM PARAMETER ESTIMATION AND FREQUENCY TRACKING

-For our discrete measurement record $y_n$, we must provide an initial estimate of the qubit frequency $\omega_1 = \tilde{\omega}_x$.
-The accuracy of the initial estimate will have an effect on the accuracy of the final frequency estimate $\omega_{QF}$.
+The Quinn-Fernandes technique belongs to a class called {\em adaptive notch filters}~\cite{Quinn91,Li98}.
+The general idea is to introduce a filter than removes a particular frequency from the signal, the `notch' frequency.
+If the signal is made up of white noise and a sinusoid, finding the notch frequency that minimizes the variance of the filtered signal is equivalent to finding the frequency of the sinusoid.
+The background to the method and the implementation of the technique are described fully in Appendix B. The main point to note is that this technique requires an initial estimate of the qubit frequency $\omega_1 = \tilde{\omega}_x$.
+The accuracy of the initial estimate will have an effect on the accuracy of the final frequency estimate $\omega_{QF}$ because it affects the convergence properties of the minimisation procedure used by the technique.
 For sinusoidal signals with low to moderate noise levels the Quinn-Fernandes technique is fairly insensitive to inaccuracies in this initial estimate, but for the situation considered here, where the signal-to-noise level is very low and the qubit oscillation is affected by the back-action of the measurement, the accuracy of the initial estimate is very important.
 Fig.~4 shows the evolution of the Quinn-Fernandes frequency estimates for the qubit signal for an example measurement record, and for several different initial frequency estimates.
 On short timescales there are very few stable solutions to the iterative procedure outlined above, but -- as time increases -- the accuracy of the initial estimate is required to be better because the number of stable solutions/estimates increases.
 This multipicity of solutions is partly due to the very low signal-to-noise level of the measurement record and partly due to the broadening of the corresponding peak in the Fourier domain (one effect of measuring the qubit is to reduce the effective quality factor of the oscillation).
 The Quinn-Fernandes technique performs much better when the noise level is (artifically) lowered.
 Reducing the size of the $dW$ term in the measurement record (equation~\ref{meas3}) relative to the size of the signal reduces the number of solutions, and the accuracy of the technique approaches the theoretical best-case.
 (The best-case corresponds to the output of the Quinn-Fernandes estimate when the initial estimate is perfect.)
 If the qubit signal is a spin-$\frac{1}{2}$ system, then moving to a larger value of angular momentum would boost the relative size of the signal compared to the $dW$ noise and may give the Quinn-Fernandes technique a significant advantage over the others.
 Increasing the signal-to-noise ratio by a factor of about 3 to 4 is enough to increase the accuracy of this technique significantly, and the Quinn-Fernandes technique is the least expensive computationally of the different techniques considered in this paper.
 Even without an increased signal-to-noise ratio, the Quinn-Fernandes does provide a slight improvement in accuracy over the initial estimate, as discussed in the next section.